malyabee/test/README.md

 Knowledge in large and complex IT environments (Enterprise IT) Knowledge in software development and understanding of software development processes (implementation, test, deployment)

+ Extensive experience as a technical specialist in Customer-facing roles.
+ Automation experience with Ansible in production environments with many nodes.

+ Familiarity with CloudFormation and JSON.

+ Experience building sophisticated and highly automated infrastructure.
+ Experience with seamless/automated build scripts used for release management across all environments.
+ Understanding and experience with code deployment (tagging).
+ Strong verbal and written communication skills, with the ability to work effectively across internal and external organizations.
+ Extended travel to customer locations may be required to sell and deliver professional services as needed